joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Overall, while monopolies may be profitable for the companies that hold them, they can have significant negative effects on consumers, innovation, and economic growth.
 It is generally considered desirable to promote competition and prevent the formation of monopolies, either through government regulation or other means.

+## Value proposition

+A value proposition is a statement that describes the unique value a company or product offers to its customers or target audience.
+It outlines the benefits and solutions a company can provide to its customers and what sets it apart from its competitors.

+A value proposition should be clear, concise, and relevant to the target audience.
+It should answer the question of why a customer should choose a particular company or product over its competitors.
+A strong value proposition can help a company differentiate itself from its competitors and communicate its unique selling points to potential customers.

+To create a strong value proposition, companies need to understand their target audience and their needs and preferences.
+They need to conduct research to identify the key pain points and challenges their target customers face and how their product or service can address these issues.
+Companies should also analyze their competitors' value propositions to identify gaps in the market that they can fill.

+A strong value proposition should be focused on the benefits and solutions a company can provide, rather than just the features of its product or service.
+It should also be specific and measurable, highlighting the outcomes and results that customers can expect from using the product or service.

 ## Elevator pitch

 An elevator pitch is a short, persuasive speech that is typically used to quickly and effectively communicate an idea or business proposal.
 It is called an "elevator pitch" because the idea is that it should be able to be delivered in the amount of time it takes to ride an elevator, usually around 30 seconds to two minutes.